On this page

 It's important to know that water with too much salt can be harmful if it runs off into gardens or local waterways, which can damage plants and wildlife.
 That's why keeping your pool's salt levels balanced not only protects your pool equipment but also helps keep the local environment safe.

-Keeping your pool’s safe salt level balanced, making sure it’s not too high, and not too low, is essential for safe, sparkling water, long-lasting equipment, and a healthier local environment for everyone to enjoy.
+Key Takeaway: Keeping your pool's salt level balanced, making sure it's not too high and not too low, is essential for safe, sparkling water, long-lasting equipment, and a healthier local environment for everyone to enjoy.

 pH Balance Problems